 ZTA comprises apps and data, network infrastructure, and device management.
 The most critical component, however, is identity management and monitoring.
 To apply ZTA to protect identity requires having a way to monitor a user’s activity on the network.
 Tools like Azure Active Directory (AAD P2) and Microsoft Defender for Identity (for on-premise domain controllers) provide early account compromise detection, allowing security staff members to react swiftly.

 A final tool that strengthens identity security—and makes your IT and security teams’ lives easier—is ProArch’s Identity Detection and Response (IDR).

-Here’s how it works: We leverage tools in the Microsoft stack to monitor and respond to activity on the network.
+Here’s how it works: As a top Microsoft partner, we leverage tools in the Microsoft stack to monitor and respond to activity on the network.
 If anomalous activity occurs, we get an alert, which turns into an incident, and we can mitigate the attack before it escalates.

 Users will have their identities compromised—it’s the nature of the beast!
 With IDR, we can quickly see when that account has been compromised, reset it, get a new password, and notify users, which can all be done automatically through automation playbooks.
 Many of these threats may not require SOC analysts to take action; the platform can make the changes and notify key people within the organization.

 Identity is your first line of defense against bad actors after your identity security.
 Protect your company by implementing multifactor authentication, strong segmentation, access control policies, zero trust architecture, and IDR.